-These are our six major business areas:
+These are the six major business areas:

-- Operations includes the Water, Waste and Customer Experience areas of the business.
-As well as our Capital Delivery, Programme Delivery and Transformation function. - Strategy and Regulation incorporates the regulatory team that undertakes price review submissions, along with both asset and company strategy teams. - Finance includes procurement, land and property and other areas of finance such as tariff setting and tax and treasury.
-These functions sit with within Kelda Group and costs are recharged across to Yorkshire Water. - People includes Human Resources. - TEC includes technology, data and business change. - H&S includes health, safety and wellbeing across the group as well as public safety, physical security and governance of environmental protection.
+- Operations includes the Water, Waste and Customer Experience, Capital/Programme Delivery and business transformation units. - Strategy and Regulation incorporates the regulatory team that undertakes price review submissions, along with both asset and company strategy teams. - Finance includes procurement, land and property and other areas of finance such as tariff setting and tax and treasury.
+Elements of these functions sit with within Kelda Group and costs are recharged across to Yorkshire Water. - People includes Human Resources. - TEC includes technology, data, cyber and business change. - H&S includes health, safety and wellbeing across the group as well as public safety, physical security and governance of environmental protection.